gabriel-azion/doc-studies-mocks/vulcan/vulcan-config-guide.md

 # Vulcan

-Vulcan is a robust tool designed to streamline the development and deployment of JavaScript applications and frameworks, with a specific focus on Edge Computing.
-This utility automates **polyfills** for workers, particularly tailored for the **Azion platform**, simplifying the process of creating and optimizing applications for edge environments.
+[Vulcan](https://github.com/aziontech/vulcan) is a powerful, **open-source** tool designed to streamline the development and deployment of JavaScript applications and frameworks.
+This powerful **framework adapter** automates [polyfills]() for Edge Computing, significantly simplifying the process of creating Workers, particularly for the Azion platform.

 ## How Vulcan works